jcnelson/runfs/README.md

         $ sudo make install

-By default, it will be installed to /usr/local/bin
+By default, runfs will be installed to `/usr/local/bin`.
+You may set `PREFIX` to control the installation directory, and `DESTDIR` to set an alternate installation root.

 Running
 -------